vippsas/vipps-epayment-api/migration.md

 ## Partial Cancellations

 Cancellation of partially captured payments is supported in the eCom API by setting the `shouldReleaseRemainingFunds` flag in the [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://developer.vippsmobilepay.com/api/ecom/#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) request.

-In the ePayment API, this behavior is the default behavious for the [`POST:/epayment/v1/payments/{reference}/cancel`](https://developer.vippsmobilepay.com/api/epayment/#tag/AdjustPayments/operation/cancelPayment) request, and there is no need to do anything extra.
+In the ePayment API, this behavior is the default behavior for the [`POST:/epayment/v1/payments/{reference}/cancel`](https://developer.vippsmobilepay.com/api/epayment/#tag/AdjustPayments/operation/cancelPayment) request, and there is no need to do anything extra.